REPORTS FROM THE RECORDER & ADVERTISING RATES

 1. The Disabled Pass is available to anybody with a qualifying disability (see website for full list) who lives in a London Borough and is part of the National disability scheme.

-2. The Pensioners Freedom Pass is available to residents of a London Borough who have reached the state pension age (until 2010 the qualifying age was 60).
-At present it is 61 but will rise to 62 in 2013 (see web site for details of eligibility).
+2. The Older Persons Freedom Pass is available to residents of a London Borough who have reached the state pension age.

 Validity London :